 Plan "mergers" and plan "consolidations" are transactions in which one or more transferor plans transfer all of their assets and liabilities to a transferee plan and disappear (because they become part of the transferee plan).
 However, there are important differences between the two kinds of transactions.
 In a merger, the transferee plan is one that existed before the transaction.
 In a consolidation, the transferee plan is a new plan that is created in the consolidation.
 Thus, the plan that exists after a consolidation follows the premium filing rules for new plans.
-In particular, it need not make an early premium payment with Form 1-ES (no matter how many participants any of the transferor plans had for the prior year(s)) and its filing due date is subject to the special rules for new plans.
+In particular, it need not pay the flat-rate premium by the First Filing Due Date (no matter how many participants any of the transferor plans had for the prior year(s)) and its Final Filing Due Date is subject to the special rules for new plans.
 On the other hand, the transferee plan in a merger follows the normal rules for preexisting, ongoing plans.